icebreakerone/perseus-demo-energy/README.md

 **Authentication**

-- authentication/certs/jwt-signing-key.pem: Key for signing jwt tokens
+- authentication/certs/jwt-signing-key.pem: Key for signing jwt tokens.
+This is not a directory certificate.

 **Resource**